Interactive Maps of Language Communities and Skills

-This map shows the results of a research on language diversity and key competences of migrant and local adults in each of the involved countries, concerning the ability to communicate in different languages, cultural awareness and digital skills.
-The map will be online by May 2020.
+These maps show the results of a research on language diversity and key competences of migrant and local adults in each of the involved countries, concerning the ability to communicate in different languages, cultural awareness and digital skills.

 MOOC on Task-Based Language Teaching

-The MOOC will include 5 modules about how to use TBLT for the teaching of a langauge in order to turn it into an asset for employability and social integration.
-This learning opportunity will be especially for migrants, yet it will also be open to anyone who is interested in acquiring a flexible technique to teach a language.
+The MOOC includes 5 modules about how to use TBLT for the teaching of a language in order to turn it into an asset for employability and social integration.
+This learning opportunity is especially for migrants, yet it is also be open to anyone who is interested in acquiring a flexible technique to teach a language.

 Hand-out for cultural and language exchanges

-To increase the impact of the methodology and the competences learned in the MOOC, language cafes will be organized in which newly formed migrant language teachers can practice their teaching with local adults, while at the same time learning the local language as tandem language exchange go both ways.
-To give extra attention to the intercultural aspect of those encounters, special guidelines will be developed on how to organize these events while promoting langauge and cultural exchange.
+To increase the impact of the methodology and the competences learned in the MOOC, language cafes were organized in which newly formed migrant language teachers can practice their teaching with local adults, while at the same time learning the local language as tandem language exchange go both ways.
+To give extra attention to the intercultural aspect of those encounters, special guidelines are developed on how to organize these events while promoting language and cultural exchange.

 Framework on Skills Screening, Monitoring and Validation

 The validation of skills acquired through non-formal learning methodologies represents a key step of the upskilling pathway, especially for individuals who do not have the possibility to be involved in formal learning paths.
-In an effort to respond to this need, TANDEM shall provide the involved participants, both the migrant teachers as the local adult participants, with a chance to obtain recognition of their progress, thanks to the issuing of a certificate from language schools within the project consortium, and will develop a framework supporting skill screening, assessment and validation in non-formal language teaching.
+In an effort to respond to this need, TANDEM developed a framework supporting skill screening, assessment and validation in non-formal language teaching, including learning objectives, assessment methods, evaluation rubrics, a badge system and a certificate.